Subject area: Biomedical Sciences

 Why choose Biomedical Sciences at the University of Edinburgh?

-You will be supported by academic staff who provide an outstanding research-led, student learning experience that fosters individual intellectual development.
+You will be supported by academic staff who provide an outstanding research-led learning experience that fosters individual intellectual development.

 You will have the opportunity to undertake projects with our leading biomedical researchers addressing major global biomedical challenges.

 I love studying among likeminded individuals; we are all young adults with a passion for biology and medicine.
 I find it very inspiring when I walk in to a lecture theatre and see 200 aspiring scientists around me.

 Our Biomedical Sciences programmes have a common structure in Years 1 and 2.
 This will provide you with a firm grounding in the knowledge, understanding and skills required for our specialist disciplines of:

 - anatomy and development

 - physiology or reproductive biology

 In Years 3 and 4, you will focus on exploring your chosen discipline in depth.
 There are opportunities to transfer between honours disciplines at the end of Years 2 and 3.